 You’re interested in commercializing your discovery, but aren’t sure what to expect or where to start.
-KUIC is available to talk you through the steps.
+KUCTC is available to talk you through the steps.
 In the meantime, here’s a general overview to get you going with the planning process.

 STEP 1: FORM THE COMPANY